Chimtarga Pass

 Chimtarga Pass (4760 meters, 15,617 feet), Fann Mountains, Tajikistan

-Chimtarga Pass is a serious obstacle for trekkers and hikers (but not for climbers) who wish to do a connecting or loop route of the most popular lakes (Kulikalon, Alauddin and Bolshoi Allo) in Tajikistan’s Fann Mountains.
+Chimtarga Pass is a serious obstacle for trekkers and hikers (but not for climbers) who wish to do a connecting or loop route of the most popular lakes (Kulikalon, Alauddin and Buzurg/Bolshoi Alo) in Tajikistan’s Fann Mountains.
 On one day it may be simple and rather easy for an acclimatized trekker in good shape, and the next day it may be impossible and even deadly.

 The following is a comprehensive guide to traversing Chimtarga Pass.
 It is not meant to be a brief or an enjoyable read.
 Rather, it is meant to contain as much useful information as possible.
 This guide is meant for those who have already done some reading elsewhere and have the vague outlines of a plan, and a map in front of them.